earthly/earthly/docs/earthly-config/earthly-config.md

 ### conversion_parallelism

-The number of concurrent converters for speeding up build targets that use blocking commands like IF, WITH, DOCKER --load, FROMDOCKERFILE and others.
+The number of concurrent converters for speeding up build targets that use blocking commands like `IF`, `WITH DOCKER --load`, `FROM DOCKERFILE` and others.

 ### buildkit_max_parallelism